iamVP7/mozwebext_book/manuscript/Publishing_webextension.md

 ## Exercise

 Publish one of the extension which you made during this journey.
 And  share your code or blog about this learning on twitter or any social.
-Our Mozilla Web extension twitter handle is (@MozWebExt) and make sure you use hashtag #WebExtLearn when you are tweeting about publishing your Extension.
+Make sure you use hashtag #WebExtLearn when you are tweeting about this activity.